CEHS-research/Quant_I/docs/01-prep.md

 ### The `dplyr::mutate()` Function: Create a New Variable

-Just like ratiation may cause a fish to grow an additional eye (a mutation), the `mutate()` function grows a new variable.
+Just like radiation may cause a fish to grow an additional eye (a mutation), the `mutate()` function grows a new variable.

 ```r